 Establish a robust native riparian and water quality buffer community that benefits Covered Species through increasing the habitat and water quality within the San Marcos River down to city limits.
-The buffer will also prevent public access which causes bank erosion and impacts TWR and other stands of native vegetation.
+The buffer will also prevent public access which causes bank erosion and impacts TWR stands.
 A zone of prohibitive vegetation along the uppermost edge of the riparian and water quality buffer community will be established to encourage river users to access the river via hardened access points.
 Private riverside landowner participation in this program will be encouraged and the EAHCP will provide the labor and plants as practical.
 EAHCP-funded contractor(s) will perform invasive removal and maintenance.
 Native plantings and maintenance will be done by volunteers during regular planting events.

 Contractor (funded through the EAHCP and COSM) and volunteers will maintain all treated areas from Spring Lake to Stokes Park, and any new adjacent areas to address invasive regrowth and/or seedbank source as appropriate.
 Volunteers plant natives in previously worked areas during regular planting days as needed.
-Initial invasive removal has been completed from headwaters to Stokes Park, so maintenance of all treated areas will be the primary focus with secondary seed source removals.
+Initial invasive removal has been completed from headwaters to Thompson's Island, so maintenance of all treated areas and initial removal from Thompson's to Stokes will be the primary focus with secondary seed source removals.